 TJ takes a collaborative approach to prosecutions, enhancing communication among state, federal, local prosecution as a way to deliver better public safety services.

 Criminal Justice Reform

+In TJ’s first term as Attorney General he championed a bail reform bill that is now law and successfully pushed to expand access to expungements.
 TJ is committed to advancing innovative approaches to solve difficult Criminal Justice issues.
-He is acutely aware both of his obligation to protect Vermonters from predators, and of the power of the criminal justice system to marginalize people who have made a serious mistake but should not be subject to a life sentence outside society.
-When dealing with lesser violations of the criminal justice system, TJ has worked hard to emphasize the reform goals of criminal justice in order to mitigate and minimize the traditional emphasis on the punitive aspects of the criminal justice system to make the system work for both the victim and the offender.
+He is acutely aware of the power of the criminal justice system to marginalize people who have made a serious mistake but should not be subject to a life sentence outside society.
+When dealing with lesser violations of the criminal justice system, TJ has worked hard to emphasize the reform to mitigate and minimize the traditional emphasis on the punitive aspects of the criminal justice system to make the system work for both victims and offenders.

 Another concrete example of TJ’s practical approach to criminal justice is his development of the Rapid Intervention Community Court (“RICC”), an award-winning criminal justice program available to non-violent offenders whose crimes are driven by addiction or mental illness.
 In appropriate cases, the RICC program offers people arrested an opportunity for diversion prior to a charge ever being filed.
 This pre-charge diversion program is among the most forward thinking of its kind in the country.
 This program has also been effective in saving tax dollars, reducing recidivism and directing appropriate resources to the root of the underlying problems of addiction, mental health and poverty that too often lead to criminal behavior.